Which everyday plastic products are the most harmful to ocean wildlife?

 Plastic has undeniably made our lives more convenient.
-But now the truth has been exposed – plastic is flowing into the ocean at an alarming rate, entangling and killing our treasured turtles, whales and wildlife.
+But now the truth has been exposed – single-use plastic is flowing into the ocean at an alarming rate, entangling and killing our treasured turtles, whales and wildlife.

 Have you ever wondered which type of plastic is the most harmful for ocean animals?
 We all want to do the right thing, but it is hard when we don’t have all the facts on plastic pollution.

 We’ve done the research, and put together a list of the most harmful plastics in the ocean.
 By avoiding the worst plastic products, you can help us save animal lives.

 10 worst single-use plastic products for ocean animals

 Plastic bags (lightweight and heavyweight) are one of the most lethal plastic killers of ocean animals.
 They escape and float easily in air and water, travelling long distances.

 Small animals, seabirds and even turtles get entangled in them and drown.
 Turtles mistake them for their favourite food, jellyfish.
 Once eaten, these soft plastics block their stomachs and they starve.

 New research even shows plastics like these smell like food to turtles.
 Scientists have found plastic products in the ocean trap microbes and algae, which release food-like odours, a phenomenon known as biofouling.

 2. Plastic Cutlery

 Plastic cutlery is one of the most deadly plastics for sea turtles, birds and marine animals.